 An important point to remember is that heat output is compounded throughout the day.
 The heat from the first hour is added to the heat from the second hour, and so on.
 As the day goes on, a room that’s not properly ventilated will keep getting warmer.

-Sometimes space limitations require installation of an ice making machine in a less-than-optimal location.
-If that is the case, the machine will still generate ice, but perhaps not at the rate you anticipated.
-If an overly-hot room cannot be avoided, it is important to consider which type of machine makes the most sense.
-Learn about the different types of ice machines.
+Sometimes space limitations require installation of an ice machine in a less-than-optimal location.
+If that is the case, the automatic ice maker will still generate ice, but perhaps not at the rate you anticipated.
+If an overly-hot room cannot be avoided, it is important to consider which type of ice machine makes the most sense.
+Learn about the difference between air cooled ice machines and water cooled ice machines.

 Any ice making machine you have will generate heat, and heat affects two of the things an ice machine needs to operate properly: cool air and cool water.
 In a warm environment without proper ventilation, ambient air rises in temperature until the machine finally reaches a critical point.
 That is when you start experiencing a real performance nightmare.
 Not only will you find your ice machine not making enough ice, but the potential for damage to the machine becomes greater.
 If the temperature rises enough, the machine will shut down altogether, similar to a car overheating.